Revolving Credit Facility

 What is a revolving credit facility?

-Revolving credit is a line of credit which allows a business to access funds whenever necessary.
+Revolving credit is a line of credit which allows a UK business to access funds whenever necessary.
 Instead of having to reapply for new credit once you’ve paid it back, this type of credit remains accessible.
 You’ll agree a limit – based on affordability tests and your credit rating – and have access to that amount until your terms are up or you to decide to end the service.
 Most terms last up to 2 years, and providing you have paid on-time throughout, you’ll often be eligible for a renewal.
 This kind of business funding is comparable to an overdraft.
 That’s because you can access the revolving loan over and over again, providing you continue to pay off your balance.

 Why use revolving credit?

 If your business’s cash flow is a little irregular or sporadic, revolving credit can help get through the tougher periods.
 Unlike a loan or cash advance, you’re only charged for what you use.
 This makes it a great back-up option for unexpected expenses or periods where your business is less fruitful.
 Revolving credit for companies usually features interest expenses, however, they are often generally favourable than credit card rates.

 Example personal revolving credit facility

 A revolving loan is similar to an overdraft.
 You’ll agree a maximum amount with a lender and then be able to access up to that amount whenever needed.
 You’ll only pay interest on the periods where you are using the revolving credit facility.

 For example, if you use £5000 of your £10,000 allowance in January and pay it off the following month, you’ll only pay interest from the day its taken out to the day you’ve repaid.
 If you pay a small amount off over a number of months, you’ll only pay interest on the remaining balance.
 As a rolling agreement, the only time your access to funds will stop is when you’ve already hit your limit, or you’ve cancelled your plan.

 How is revolving credit calculated?